 The Board believes that having one person serve as Chairman and CEO can provide certain synergies and efficiencies that enhance the operations of the Board and, importantly, allow it to most effectively execute its role in overseeing business strategy.
 The Company's business is complex, and its products are sold in more than 200 countries and territories around the world.
 Most of the Company's products are manufactured and sold by independent bottling partners throughout the world.
 The CEO maintains strong, hands-on relationships with the leaders of bottlers and remains close to the many facets of the Company's global business.
-Because the CEO is the Board member closest to this vast and complex business, he or she is best able to identify many of the business issues that require Board attention and, as Chairman, can best focus Directors' attention on the most critical business matters.
-Further, in the Board's experience, the combined role of Chairman and CEO allows for timely and unfiltered communication with the Board with bottlers, customers, consumers and other stakeholders throughout the world.
+Because the CEO is the Board member closest to this vast and complex business, he or she is best able to identify many of the business that require Board attention and, as Chairman, can best focus Directors' attention on the most critical business matters.
+Further, in the Board's experience, the combined role of Chairman and CEO allows for timely and unfiltered communication with the Board on these critical business issues.
+The Board also believes that there are benefits when the same person represents both the Company and the Board with bottlers, customers, consumers and other stakeholders throughout the world.